ermiasgelaye/sql-challenge/README.md

    ```

-2. List first name, last name, and hire date for employees who were hired in 1986.
+2. The code to list first name, last name, and hire date for employees who were hired in 1986.

 ```
 SELECT first_name, last_name, hire_date